platformatic/fgh/README.md

 ### String Functions
 - Tostring (`tostring`): Converts values to strings.
 Strings are left unchanged, while all other values are JSON-encoded.

+### Numeric Functions
+- Tonumber (`tonumber`): Converts values to numbers.
+Numbers are left unchanged, correctly-formatted strings are converted to their numeric equivalent, and all other input types result in an error.

 ## Array Return API

 All FGH query functions (both `compile()` and `query()`) always return an array of results, even for single values.
 This ensures consistency when handling query results and makes it easier to work with operations that may produce multiple values.